MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-node-quickstart.md

 and testing it with the Bot Framework Emulator.

 ## Install the SDK
-To start, [install the SDK][Install] and the necessary dependencies.
+[Install the SDK][Install] and the necessary dependencies.
 Once you have the SDK and prequisites in place, you're ready to write a bot.

 ## Create your bot
 For this walkthrough, you'll create a bot that simply echos back any user input.